fjcloud/transcript-app/prompt.md

   4. **Transcription**:
      - Send WAV files to the Go server with selected language
      - Display transcription results
+  5. **Summarization**:
+     - Button to generate a summary of the transcribed text
+     - Send transcription text to the Go server for LLM processing
+     - Display summary results
+     - Copy summary to clipboard
 - **Requirements**:
   - Use only vanilla JavaScript (no frameworks or libraries)
   - Create a clean, modern, and user-friendly design